cirosantilli/linux-cheat/rst/readme.md

-a python package for generating code documentation from comments.
+`docutils` is a python package for generating code documentation.

 it contains a mojor specification of the `reStructuredTest` and the reference implementations `rst2pdf` and `rst2html`.